tnn4/quick-resume/README.md

 Repo for creating Resume template using QuestPDF

-The goal is to allow convenient creation of a single page PDF resume by simple editing text if using a word processor does not give consistent results.
+This apps creates PDF resumes by using a template engine and  allows convenient creation of a single page PDF resume by simply editing text if using a word processor does not give consistent formatting.

 Example: